AP Capstone

 — Stu Schmill, Dean of Admissions and Student Financial Services, Massachusetts Institute of Technology

-The AP Capstone program compliments: Introduction to Tourism 30S, Global Issues 40S, Treaties and Treaty Relations 41G, Biology, Chemistry or Physics.
-Other courses can be considered based on the structure of the AP Capstone structure.
-Over the course of the two-year program, students are required to:
+The AP Capstone program compliments many specific courses offered at PTC, including: Global Issues 40S, Treaties and Treaty Relations 41G, Biology 30/40S, Chemistry 30/40S, or Physics 30/40S.
+Other courses can be considered based on the structure of the AP Capstone courses.
+Over the two-year program, students are required to:

 • Plan and conduct a study or investigation.